A Home Coffee Primer for Rookies

 Just as finding the perfect amount of cream and sugar for your coffee takes time and practice, brewing is more art than science, and finding the perfect routine will take time.
 One of the joys of drinking coffee is the incredible variety in ingredients and preparations.
 Spending time experimenting with new ways of brewing can help make coffee at home feel exotic and exciting without breaking the bank or leaving the house, and just knowing the basics can take you a long way.

 If you’re jonesing for that perfect cup of home brew, visit us at Hugo Coffee Roasters.
 Whether you want our hand-selected, meticulously roasted beans to grind on your own or our convenient pre-ground, single-serve coffee bags, we’ve got you covered with unforgettably good coffee.
-And best of all, since we donate 10% of our profits to animal rescue, you’ll be doing good while you indulge.
+And best of all, with every online purchase, we are able to support small animal rescues throughout the nation.